Five-year plans of China: Second Plan (1958–1962)

 The Political Bureau of the CCP had determined that gross value of agricultural products should increase 270%; in fact, the gain was a considerably more modest 35%.
 The country saw increases in capital construction over those observed during the first Five-Year Plan and also saw significant increases in industry (doubling output value) and income (workers and farmers, increase by as much as 30%).

-However, the Great Leap Forward, which diverted millions of agricultural workers into industry, and the great sparrow campaign, which led to an infestation of locusts, as well as unprecedented natural and weather based issues, caused a huge decrease in food production.
+However, the Great Leap Forward, which diverted millions of agricultural workers into industry, and the great sparrow campaign, which led to an infestation of locusts, as well as natural and weather based issues, caused a huge decrease in food production.
 Simultaneously, rural officials, under huge pressure to meet their quotas, vastly overstated how much grain was available.
 Thus, a massive nationwide famine ensued.

 The policies of the Second Plan's Great Leap Forward departed from the approach in the Soviet-inspired First Plan, which stressed central command and extensive planning.
 Instead, the approach entailed local areas marshalling all available resources for large projects.
 In 1960–61, attempts were made to redirect twenty million workers into agricultural production and to reallocate investment into those industrial sectors that could further support agriculture.
 This shift was also in sharp contrast to the rapid industrialization seen in the First Five-Year Plan.

 Third Plan (1966–1970)

-The Third Plan was originally due early in 1963, but at that time China's economy was too dislocated, as a result of the failure of the Great Leap Forward and four poor harvests to permit any planned operations.
+The 3rd Plan was originally due early in 1963, but at that time China's economy was too dislocated, as a result of the failure of the Great Leap Forward and four poor harvests to permit any planned operations.
 No five-year plan ultimately covered the period 1963–1965.

-As initially conceived, the Third Five Year Plan emphasized further development in China's already more developed coastal areas and a greater focus on consumer goods.
+As initially conceived, the 3rd Five Year Plan emphasized further development in China's already more developed coastal areas and a greater focus on consumer goods.
 It called for enhancing "eating, clothing, and daily use" items (chi, chuan, yong).
-During discussions of the Third Five Year Plan, Mao acknowledged that during the Great Leap Forward, "We set revenue too high and extended the infrastructure battlefront too long," and that it was "best to do less and well."
+During discussions of the 3rd Five Year Plan, Mao acknowledged that during the Great Leap Forward, "We set revenue too high and extended the infrastructure battlefront too long," and that it was "best to do less and well."

 The Plan ultimately called for the prioritization of national defense in the light of a possible big war, actively preparing for conflicts and speeding up construction in three key areas; national defense, science and technology, and industry and transport infrastructure.
 The turn towards a greater emphasis on developing heavy industries and national defense industries was prompted by the Gulf of Tonkin incident, which increased fears among Chinese leadership that the United States would ultimately invade China.
-Support among leadership for Mao's proposed Third Front construction increased as a result and changed the direction of the Third Five Year Plan.
+Support among leadership for Mao's proposed Third Front construction increased as a result and changed the direction of the 3rd Five Year Plan.